cyber-defence-campus/RemoteIDReceiver/README.md

 As future work remains supporting BLE and WiFi NaN as transport method of the DroneID broadcast.

 **Disclaimer:** This repository was created as part of a Bachelor thesis.
-It is not meant to be maintained nor updated.
 It is a proof of concept and is not intended for production use.
 The authors do not take any responsibility or liability for the use of the software.
 Please exercise caution and use at your own risk.

 **Note:** The old version of the app can be found on the [legacy branch](https://github.com/cyber-defence-campus/RemoteIDReceiver/tree/legacy-v1) of this project.
 ## Project Summary